One thing I love about Christmas is just how many children believe in Father Christmas. The whole idea of him giving toys out all around the world.

-I was even more surprised to read a blog in the Telegraph where a father argued telling your kids Santa is real is an ‘abuse of trust’ and that parents shouldn’t be filling kids heads with things that aren’t true.
+It was even more of a surprise to read a blog in the Telegraph where a father argued telling your kids Santa is real is an ‘abuse of trust’.
+That parents shouldn’t be filling kids heads with things that aren’t true.

 Personally I’m happy that Father Christmas was part of my childhood.
 I don’t feel believing in any way made me distrust my parents or that I was ‘tricked’ into the magic of Christmas.
 In fact as an adult some of the best parts about Christmas are reviving my childhood memories of Christmas Eve with my brothers and of looking into the sky for Santa’s sleigh.